Kayaae/artist_emotional_profile/README.md

 This project was created on May 24, 2020

 ## How was the data acquired?
-The Data was acquired through Genius.com's official API as well as the the lyricsgenius API.
+The data was acquired through Genius.com's official API as well as the the lyricsgenius API.

 ## View the project in nbviewer
 https://nbviewer.jupyter.org/github/Kayaae/artist_emotional_profile/blob/master/Artists.ipynb